squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 If a rule has multiple ACL elements, it uses AND logic.
 In other words, ''all'' ACL elements of the rule must be a match in order for the rule to be a match.
 This means that it is possible to write a rule that can never be matched.
 For example, a port number can never be equal to both 80 AND 8000 at the same time.

-To summarise the acl logics can be described as:
+To summarize the ACL logics can be described as:

 {{{
 http_access allow|deny acl AND acl AND ...